Man Group finance head exits as "fightback" begins

 “In his new position, Jonathan’s experience in financial markets, especially his deep working knowledge of the hedge fund industry, will be extremely valuable as we continue to develop and evolve in challenging world markets,” Clarke said.

-Sorrell joined Man less than a year ago after a decade in the investment management and the securities and investment banking divisions at Goldman Sachs (GS.N), where he latterly led investments in a broad range of hedge fund firms.
+Sorrell joined Man less than a year ago after a decade in the investment management and the securities and investment banking divisions at Goldman Sachs, where he latterly led investments in a broad range of hedge fund firms.

 Editing by David Holmes and David Cowell